 Interactive content is the type of content that requires users’ input.
 It’s similar to a dialogue between the content producer and reader.
-Users interact and participate in a conversation, selecting options and giving away some insights about their preferences and needs.
+Users interact and participate in a conversation, selecting options, and giving away some insights about their preferences and needs.

 So, how can we mix the two concepts?
-If a marketing specialist uses interactive content to expose information in a visual form, they increase even more the level of attention and chances for this content to be shared.
+If a marketing specialist uses interactive content to expose information in a visual form, they increase even more the level of attention and the chances for this content to be shared.
 That leads to more conversions and impact.

 Users, then, can make choices and decide where to go and which stats to see.
 The content gets more personalized every time they choose a path.
 Readers can also zoom in and investigate specific details of the diagrams.
 They can filter the data and look at it from any perspective, learning a lot in a non-tiresome way.

-The knowledge users will gain is essential for them and their life, but it’s also relevant to help them move forward in the buyer’s journey.
+The knowledge that users will gain is essential for them and their life, but it’s also relevant to help them move forward in the buyer’s journey.
 They will know more about the subject they’re interested in, which leads them to build more trust in your brand and make the right purchase decision.

 But, beyond that, your team can collect some info on them that will help to improve segmentation and produce new pieces of content later.
 The company will contact them again with more value and the proper solution to their needs.

 Data visualization is an effective strategy to turn raw data into dynamic, intuitive, and shareable images.
 You can tell a complicated story and teach people about intricate concepts in a way they will grasp clearly.
 Today, those methods have been broadly used in Business Intelligence.
-The goal is to make data simple in order to inspire decisions.
+The goal is to make data simple to inspire decisions.